 I have always been fascinated by animals; my two main passions being dogs and tapirs!
 Over the last 30 years I have trained my own and other people’s dogs for T.V work, Obedience, Agility and TD Rally®.
 Having retired from teaching, I spend a lot of time working 1:1 with specific behavioural issues.
 I particularly enjoy the challenge of working in a positive manner with reactive dogs.
-I’m a member of the Kennel Club Accredited Instructors Scheme working towards accreditation.
+I am a Kennel Club Accredited Instructor(CD).

 Over the last few years I have been actively involved in Tapir Conservation and I am a member of The Tapir Specialist Group.
 I have spent time in Peru training a tapir living on an ecological project and have recently been involved in a research project in The Pantanal.